abi-am/omicss-25/Functional genomics/Genetic variations/Integrative_Genomics_Viewer_(IGV)/IGV Browser practice.md

 ## Step 10
 Try to assume what variant/variants drive the FMF disease and in what sample.

-After you complete your practice the list od variants coordinates would be shared with you.
+After you complete your practice, the list of variants coordinates would be shared with you.
 Good luck!